-The fee charged by the Adviser on its mutual funds is an annual fee of 0.60% for Domestic Equity Funds, 1.0% for International Equity Funds, and 0.40% for Bond Funds based on the respective Fund's average daily net assets.
+The fee charged by the Adviser on its mutual funds is an annual fee of 0.60% for Domestic Equity Funds and 0.40% for Bond Funds based on the respective Fund's average daily net assets.

 Contracts between the Adviser and the Managed Portfolio Series Trust may be terminated by either party upon 60 days' prior written notice.